29 Apr 2020 • 10 min read

 When it comes to spam protection, a honeypot is often seen in the form of hidden fields.
 Spambots are a type of malicious computer program that sends spam messages and disinformation over the Internet, like social media platforms, where they’re disguised as human users.
 That’s where honeypot traps come into use.

 Web developers embed hidden fields inside forms, like comment sections and posting areas, therefore forms with hidden fields that become invisible to regular users are frequently referred to as the honeypot strategy.
-Bots, on the other hand, can detect and interact with these fields, while an ordinary user cannot interact with the forms, so that it becomes alerts to the site owner saying that there is a presence of a bot.
+Bots, on the other hand, can detect and interact with these fields, while an ordinary user cannot interact with the forms, so it becomes alerts to the site owner saying that there is a presence of a bot.
 Once identified, bots can be either stopped or fed with fake data.

 CAPTCHA was born to protect people from malicious bots on the internet.
 It distinguishes if the request is submitted by a real person or an automated bot by presenting a challenge that only humans can solve.